Wattnet: matching electricity consumption with low-carbon, low-water footprint energy supply: Introduction

 This context reveals the need to match in time the environmental footprint of electricity generation with its consumption and to consider not only the local energy mix for electricity generation but also imports and exports.
-Regarding the background on this topic, the work of \cite{Siddik2024} recognises the spatial and temporal variations in electricity generation and transfers between balancing authorities (the grid operators responsible for managing the operation in the U.S. electric system) and the lack of methods considering the subsequent variations in water usage and emissions of electricity generation.
-It presents a methodology to calculate hourly water and carbon intensities of electricity, whose first step is the estimation of the ratio of electricity mix fuel type in the electricity consumption within each balancing authority.
-However, it only takes into account electricity imported directly from another country, but not electricity imported indirectly from a third country via the directly connected country.
-The platform ElectricityMaps implements a flow-tracing methodology \cite{TRANBERG2019100367}, but it is not replicable with the available information, and the reason that decreases the footprint of a given region when it is only exporting energy remains opaque.
-The article by \cite{li_making_2025} also highlights the fact that the carbon efficiency and WUE do not align very well with each other and recognizes that reconciling such water-carbon conflicts requires new and holistic approaches to enable truly sustainable AI.
+The IEA provides a methodology to correct emissions factors for energy trade \cite{IEA2025Factors}, which consists on a \ce{CO2} mass balance on a given country.
+However, it considers that the carbon emission factor of the neighboring countries is the carbon emission factor for their electricity generation instead of the real energy mix, which goes against the concept of modifying the carbon emissions due to imports.
+Similarly, \cite{Siddik2024}, recognizing the spatial and temporal variations in electricity generation and transfers between balancing authorities (the grid operators responsible for managing the operation in the U.S. electric system) and the lack of methods to calculate the subsequent variations in water usage and emissions of electricity consumption, presents a methodology to calculate hourly water and carbon intensities.
+The first step is the estimation of the ratio of electricity mix fuel type in the electricity consumption within each balancing authority.
+However, as the IEA methodology, it only takes into account electricity imported directly from another country, but not electricity imported indirectly from a third country via the directly connected country.
+To our knowledge, the only that considers successive exchanges is that presented by the platform ElectricityMaps, implementing a flow-tracing methodology \cite{TRANBERG2019100367} focused on the CF. It does not include the WF.
+In addition, regarding its use in the scientific community, the most important limitation is that it is not replicable with the available information.
+The reason why a given region decreases the footprint when it is only exporting energy remains opaque.